AvaAvarai/AvaAvarai/README.md

 _Quoted by Dr. Boris Kovalerchuk in_ *Visual Knowledge Discovery and Machine Learning* (2018)
 # Alice Williams

-- Bachelor of Science in Computer Science and Applied Mathematics, Magna Cum Laude
+- Bachelor of Science in Computer Science and Applied Mathematics (CWU), Magna Cum Laude
 - Research Assistant at the Visual Knowledge Discovery and Imaging Lab (CWU)
 - Masters student at Western Washington University (WWU) in Computer Science
 - Professional experience in system administration, full-stack software, and web development